 - Behind the railway exhibit at Fort Victoria, Yarmouth

 - Robin Hill

 - In and around Shanklin Chine and village

-One thing you should absolutely avoid feeding squirrels are brazil nuts and fatballs.
+One thing you should absolutely avoid feeding the red squirrels are brazil nuts and fatballs.

 For more information please visit Wight Squirrels website!

 - Find a viewing spot and stand very still and quiet – they hide from movement and sound!

 - Dusk and dawn times are best, avoiding the usual dog walking times